Catallactic/catallactic-site/docs/whitepaper.md

 ### 7.7.
 The challenge of Compliance

 Despite they do not have a fiat collateral, CryptoCommodities will be possibly considered as stablecoins for regulatory bodies.
 The FSB’s 2020 report, “Regulation, Supervision and Oversight of ‘Global Stablecoin’ Arrangements” described three characteristics that distinguish a Global Stablecoin from other crypto-assets and other stablecoins.
 Those characteristics include: (i) the existence of a stabilisation mechanism, (ii) the usability as a means of payment and/or store of value, and (iii) the potential reach and adoption across multiple jurisdictions.
 The first two characteristics (the existence of a stabilisation mechanism and usability as a means of payment and/or store of value), and the unique risks that these characteristics pose, distinguish stablecoins from other crypto-assets.
 The third, the potential reach and adoption across multiple jurisdictions, differentiates Global Stablecoin from other stablecoins.
 [43]

+Recommendations for Prudential and Conduct Regulation of the Crypto Ecosystem: Stablecoins [46]
+- Financial Stability
+- Consumer and Investor Protection
+- Operational and Cyber-Resiliency
+- Financial Integrity
+- Embracing the Potential of Stablecoins While Managing Risks

 Compliance mut be reviewed according to the juridiction where the CryptoCommodity will be deployed.